proxv/jsbundle/README.md

 ### devcdn

-    [JSBUNDLE_ENV=<env>] devcdn [--config=config_file] [--env=env]
+    [JSBUNDLE_ENV=<env>] devcdn [--port=port] [--env=env]

 Start a "Dev CDN" bundle HTTP server.
-If no *config\_file* is specified, *devcdn* will look for a *jsbundle.json* file in the current working directory and use that if it exists.
-The Dev CDN will run on the *devCdnPort* specified in the config file, or 8081 if none is specified.
+The Dev CDN will run on the port specified in the config file, or 8081 if none is specified.
-The entry file passed to *jsbundle* is determined by the request URL, which will be resolved relative to the *devCdnPaths* defined in the config file (defaulting to the current working directory of *devcdn*).
+The Dev CDN finds all package.json files below the directory from which it is executed and can serve these as bundles.
+Bundle names are taken from the "name" field of the package.json file, with ".js" appended. node\_modules directories are ignored.
+So, if you run the Dev CDN from a package directory with the "name" of <code>example</code> and on the default port, you can request the bundled package at the URL: <code>http://localhost:8081/example.js</code>.
 You can specify the JSBUNDLE\_ENV (see below) either via an environment variable or by passing a value to the --env flag.
+The JSBUNDLE\_ENV will be used to evaluate and jsbundle.json files encountered in the served packages.

 ## Tests